Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2021-03-31-quantum-coins.md

 For its proof of concept, the Qiskit framework will be used for the construction of the quantum circuit.

- So, the initial state of coin(isoc) is kept Heads.
+ So, the initial state of coin (or by its abbreviation isoc) is kept Heads.

 <ul>
 <li>First the Computer applies the H gate on  the circuit.</li>